Mezzatu/mousestealer/README.md

 ## Project Overview

-**Mouse Stealer** is a proof-of-concept webstealer tool designed for educational purposes only.
+**Mouse Stealer** is a  webstealer tool designed for stealing important infomation from vicims.
-Its purpose is to demonstrate how attackers might steal important user information from unsuspecting victims via malicious web scripts.

 This repository **strictly forbids** any illegal activities or use without explicit permission from the target.